An Essential Guide to WordPress Accessibility (Part 2)

 The WordPress block editor has many built-in settings that help you create accessible content.
 For example, you can add alternative text to images for screen reader users:

-Alt text - an example of WordPress accessibility settings in the block editor
+Alt text - an example of WordPress accessibility settings in the block editor, annotated screenshot

 You can also use the info box to check the document outline (the structure of your headings).